Aldin101/SteamCloudify/README.md

-# Steam Cloud
+# SteamCloudify

-(NAME) is a tool that aims to allow you to use Steam's built in cloud syncing feature ("Steam Cloud") for as many games as possible.
+SteamCloudify is a tool that aims to allow you to use Steam's built in cloud syncing feature ("Steam Cloud") for as many games as possible.
 The list of supported games can be found [here](https://github.com/users/Aldin101/projects/1), and the list of games supported by this tool is ever growing.
 If the game is not already supported then add it using the instructions below!

 ## Adding Games